Kyphosis

 • Congenital kyphosis is worsening

-Another possible procedure is a spinal fusion (ALIF, XLIF or traditional), which straightens and stabilizes the spine by joining vertebrae together.
+Another possible procedure is a spinal fusion (ALIFXLIF or traditional), which straightens and stabilizes the spine by joining vertebrae together.
 Your surgeon will determine whether surgery is appropriate based on your health and type of curvature.

-Kyphosis Recovery and Outlook
+What’s the Kyphosis Recovery and Outlook?

 Most cases of kyphosis can be managed successfully without surgery.
 Early diagnosis offers the best chance to prevent worsening of the curve.
 When surgery is needed, it often improves both posture and pain.